Otumfuo Nana Osei Tutu II: Destoolment and sanctioning of sub chiefs

+In March 2025, Nana Amofa Twumasi II, chief of Mpasaaso No.2 was uncrowned over a litany of charges.
+These included doubts about his lineage in relation to the throne, ineptness in governing his community and involvement in illegal mining operations.

 Commitment to environmental protection and conservation

 In July 2019, Otumfuo Osei Tutu II announced his devotion to protect the water bodies of the Asante Kingdom.
 This would involve the planting of 2.5 million trees around Lake Bosomtwe and would cover 400 hectares.
 This would aid in improving the ecosystem, cushion climate change and enhance environmental awareness among the communities around the lake.
-The tree planting initiative is a collaboration between the Oheneba Poku Foundation and Manhyia Palace.
-The Forestry Commission, the Environmental Protection Agency (EPA), the Water Resources Commission, the Ghana Tourism Authority, UNESCO, the District Assemblies of Bosome-Freho and Bosumtwe, and the Lake Bosomtwe Community Resources Management Areas (CREMA), which is an NGO are the other stakeholders.
+The tree planting initiative is a collaboration between the Oheneba Poku Foundation and Manhyia Palace as well as the Forestry Commission, the Environmental Protection Agency (EPA), the Water Resources Commission, the Ghana Tourism Authority, UNESCO, the District Assemblies of Bosome-Freho and Bosumtwe, and the Lake Bosomtwe Community Resources Management Areas (CREMA), which is an NGO are the other stakeholders.

 Otumfuo Lottery Game

 The Asantehene has joined forces with the National Lottery Authority (NLA) and is preparing to launch the Otumfuo Lottery Game.
 This is a fundraising initiative to support the Otumfuo Charity Foundation.
 In May 2019, a working committee that composed of members of the National Lottery Authority (NLA), the State Enterprise Commission (SEC) and the Asante state's governance team, presented a report to the monarch for approval.
 The National Association of Private Lotto Operators and Agents in Ghana expressed their preparedness to embrace the game so its objective would be achieved.